-- 1) Legal Updates

-- 2) EVOC classroom

-- 3) All less lethal weapons for which the member is authorized to carry, including proficiency certification by a qualified instructor.

-- 4) Defensive Tactics

-- 5) Use of force policies (all agency personnel authorized to carry weapons are REQUIRED to receive documented in-service training on Use of Force policies and demonstrate proficiency annually).
+- 3) All less lethal weapons for which the member is authorized to carry, including proficiency certification by a qualified instructor. - 4) Defensive Tactics - 5) Use of force policies (all agency personnel authorized to carry weapons are REQUIRED to receive documented in-service training on Use of Force policies and demonstrate proficiency annually). - 6) - 7) - 8) - 9) - .2 The Chief of Police may also complete 18 hours of annual training, however, MPCTC approval for each topic is not required. - .3 All civilian personnel shall receive in-service training as described: - • - Interaction with persons suspected of Intellectual Developmental Disabilities - CPR/AED/Stop the bleed training (biennially)

-- 6) OSHA

-- 7) Ethics(biennially)

-- 8) Lifesaving techniques, including CPR (biennially)

-- 9) Interaction with persons suspected of suffering from mental illness(annually)

-.2 The Chief of Police may also complete 18 hours of annual training, however, MPCTC approval for each topic is not required.
-At a minimum, however, the Chief of Police will receive training in the same mandated topics listed above, except that defensive tactics and less lethal weapons, other than Taser, are required biennially.

-.3 All civilian personnel shall receive in-service training as described: